Board of Governors – Members

 Chief Peters holds a diploma in Agricultural Modernization from the Nova Scotia Agricultural College in Truro.
 He has an extensive background in Indigenous housing with organizations such as Canada Mortgage and Housing Corporation (CMHC) and the Native Council of Nova Scotia.
 In 2006, Chief Peters became the Senior Advisor on Aboriginal Housing with CMHC and remained in the position until 2008 when he moved to The Confederacy of Mainland Mi’kmaq (CMM) as the Manager of Lands, Environment, and Natural Resources.

 Chief Peters resides in Masstown, Nova Scotia with his wife, Darlene, and his two children, Dylan and Joecy.
-Together with his Council colleagues, Chief Peters hopes to instill a sense of pride in all community members inside and outside of Glooscap First Nation.
+Together with his Council colleagues, Chief Peters hopes to instil a sense of pride in all community members inside and outside of Glooscap First Nation.

 Jackie Poirier has served as Director of the Nova Scotia Tax Services Office at the Canada Revenue Agency (CRA) since 2010.
 In this role, she is responsible for delivering various tax programs and services to Canadians.
 She has held senior management positions in the federal government since 1997.
 These have included Regional Director, Human Resources at the CRA; and Regional Director, Human Resources and Regional Director, Finance and Administration at Public Works and Government Services Canada (PWGSC).
 She began her career in management at the Royal Bank of Canada and joined the Federal Government in 1990 as an Auditor with Consulting and Audit Canada.